Selling a Trucking Company

 Avoiding Common Warning Signs

-• You refuse to share important information or who won’t give a valid reason for wanting to sell the business.
+• You refuse to share important information or won’t give a valid reason for wanting to sell the business.

-• You won’t agree to a trial period during which the buyer can complete their due diligence process.
+• You won’t agree to a trial period during which the Buyer can complete their due diligence process.
 It’s common to agree to a trial period of at least 30 days.

-• You’re reluctant to let the buyer meet suppliers, partners, and other key people.
+• You’re reluctant to let the Buyer meet suppliers, partners, and other key people.

 • There are legal proceedings you didn’t disclose.